akxtrash/macOS-Sonoma-Acer-55QD/README.md

 I also use a SSD with TRIM enabled.
 My acer is stock except for the SSD.

-Headphone Jack do a cracking sound when connected, so i use a script on startup.
+Headphone Jack do a cracking sound when connected, so i use a script on my Application folder that run on startup.
 (Jack fix)

 My EFI folder contains opencore with picker enabled and verbose mode on.